-- Ongoing All students have access to a All students are encouraged to take part in all areas of All students participate in a broad broad and balanced curriculum the curriculum at a level appropriate to their ability. range of curriculum subjects at a level Lessons address a variety of identified areas of need that is suitable for them. including and provided in a form suitable to the child's needs e.g. larger print, use of ICT etc. Disabled students who cannot participate in particular activities e.g. in PE are given suitable alternative experiences or are given the opportunity to work in a different year group. different year group.
+Ongoing All students have access to a All students are encouraged to take part in all areas of All students participate in a broad broad and balanced curriculum the curriculum at a level appropriate to their ability. range of curriculum subjects at a level Lessons address a variety of identified areas of need that is suitable for them. including and provided in a form suitable to the child's needs e.g. larger print, use of ICT etc. Disabled students who cannot participate in particular , , , activities e.g. in PE are given suitable alternative experiences or are given the opportunity to work in a different year group.
 Seek advice and liaise with other agencies regarding statemented students' access to the curriculum.
 Curriculum resources include examples of people with disabilities.
 Curriculum progress is tracked for all students, including those with a disability.
 Ongoing Academy visits are accessible The needs of disabled students are considered when All children able to participate in to all students planning an academy visit and suitable arrangements academy visits undertaken by their made e.g. parent to accompany child, amount of walking peer group/class. required reduced for some children.
+Ongoing · The needs of disabled students are considered when planning an academy visit and suitable arrangements made e.g. parent to accompany child, amount of walking academy visits undertaken by their